Meet our 2019 Class of Victory Congressional Interns

 Placement: Rep. Sharice Davids

 Elí M. Alejo is a rising junior at Hampshire College studying Latin American/Latinx Studies and Studio Art with a concentration in international relations between Latin America and the United States.
 On campus, Elí works as a public speaking peer mentor, leads workshops on community building/conflict resolution, and is a part time student instructor, teaching photography to young mothers in an alternative education program.
 In Elí’s hometown, Los Angeles, California, they are actively attending rallies, marches, and protests for Black Lives Matter, the funding of public education, LGBTQ+ rights, People Over Profits, immigration rights, and reproductive justice.
 Elí has interned at nonprofits in Los Angeles, such as 826LA, KLCS, and the Museum of Contemporary Art.
-At Hampshire, they are currently serving as delegate of the Student Advocacy Network, the student body for first generation college students.
+At Hampshire, they are currently serving as delegate of the Student Advocacy Network as a representative for first generation college students in the student government.
 After finishing their undergraduate studies, Elí plans to attend graduate school and earn a MA in public policy and studio arts.

 Hometown: Mount Vernon, Texas